mattmight/invoice-generator/README.md

 generate-invoice
 ================

 `generate-invoice` generates a LaTeX-formatted invoice from a specially formatted TSV file.

 At the moment, it is tailored to hourly consulting work billed by the minute.

-An [example Google spreadsheet] for tracking hours is available as well.
-TSV files generated from this spreadsheet are compatible with the tool.
+An example Excel file and [example Google spreadsheet] for tracking hours is available as well.
+TSV files generated from this spreadsheet are compatible with the tool

 Usage
 -----